 Also, if the bottom of the wall does not continue down to solid ground, it won’t be load-bearing.

-Some walls might not be load-bearing, but they provide lateral support to another wall.
+Some walls might not be load-bearing but provide lateral support to another wall.
 Usually referred to as a ‘buttress’ wall, these walls are equally important.

 Taking a Load Bearing Wall Down – DIY or Hire a Pro?

 Your structural engineer will advise you on how to remove the wall and tell you if it’s too big a job for you and your mate.

 The job is not beyond the capabilities of most DIYers, but there are things you must consider, such as propping the floors before you start.
 Listen to your structural engineer; they could save you time and money.